Vardhan1536/Alignment-Tuned-Zero-Shot-Stance-Detection-with-Contrastive-Learning/README.md

 **"Zero-Shot Stance Detection using Reinforcement Learning and Contrastive Learning"**

 The entire project—from data loading and preprocessing to model training and evaluation—is implemented in a single Google Colab notebook for easy reproducibility.
+This is the research paper we have refered for - [research paper](https://arxiv.org/pdf/2212.10560).

 ---